 In the following years, Walker continued to work for various Avengers teams like the West Coast Avengers under the moniker U.S. Agent.
 As his anti-terrorism views hardened, he moved to work for a corporate-owned vigilante group.
 He then served under the U.S. Secretary of Defense’s team The Invaders, but that group also disbanded after it was discovered that their leader was the villain Red Skull.

-Disney hasn’t revealed much about John Walker beyond Russell’s casting.
+It’s unclear what plans Marvel has for John Walker now that he officially took up the U.S. Agent identity in the Falcon and the Winter Soldier finale.
 But he clearly has a fraught history that reflects many of the issues happening in America today.